Selecting the Optimal Sprint Length for Medical Software Development

 2. The Amount of Process Required

 The amount of process that needs to be accomplished in a sprint will affect sprint length.
 If implementing code and testing are the only tasks that need to be completed for a user story to be considered complete, shorter sprints are fine.
 Since most of Syncro Medical’s work is developing medical device software or mobile medical apps, quite a few tasks need to be accomplished in each of our sprints.
 We design, document design, review design, implement, unit test, review code and unit tests, write test cases, test, and fix bugs for each story.
 Therefore, our sprints need to be long enough to complete all of these steps.
 Otherwise, some of the process may not be completed.
 If process is light, then tending toward shorter sprints may be fine.
 If process is heavy, tend towards longer sprints.

 3. Expected Project Duration

 The expected project duration may impact the decisions for sprint lengths.
 A short project will benefit from frequent reviews.
 If a team uses 4-week sprints, a 3-month project will only benefit from three sprint reviews, while a 12-month project will have 13 sprint reviews.
-In my experience, a project as short as three moths will benefit from more reviews and hence provide more opportunities to inspect and adjust the subtleties of the project.
+In my experience, a project as short as three months will benefit from more reviews and hence provide more opportunities to inspect and adjust the subtleties of the project.
 So, if the project is short in duration, tend toward shorter sprints.
 If the project is long in duration, continue to look at the other factors.